Why is my underlayment cracked

 Can I repair cracked underlayment myself?

-For small, isolated cracks, you may be able to repair the underlayment yourself by applying a roof sealant or underlayment patch.
-However, for more extensive damage, it's best to call a professional roofer to assess the situation and determine the best course of action.
+For small cracks or damage, you may be able to make minor repairs yourself using roofing sealant or tape.
+However, for more extensive damage, it's best to call a professional roofer to assess the situation and determine if the underlayment needs to be fully replaced.

 Connect with certified professionals in your area